Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

-We denote the mass parameter and flux of Cartan of global symmetries as\footnote{In our notation, the background flux $l$ is an even number.}
+The mass parameters and fluxes of the Cartan of global symmetries are denoted by\footnote{In our notation, the background flux $l$ is an even number.}

-The partition function of A-type topologically twisted theory can be calculated by using the formula in \cite{CCP-2d}.
-In the following calculation, we turn off the background value of graviphoton associated on $S^2$.
+The partition function of the A-type topologically twisted theory can be calculated by using the formula in \cite{CCP-2d}.
+In the following calculation, we turn off the background value of the graviphoton associated to $S^2$.